-The breadth of this program is depicted in a survey of the numerous topics covered by faculty research, which include: stem and precursor cell biology as it pertains to gliogenesis and neurogenesis in the developing nervous system; biochemistry and regulation of gene expression, signal transduction, and intracellular trafficking in neurons and glia; structure and function of voltage-sensitive ion channels; synthesis, storage and secretion of neuropeptides; neurotransmission and plasticity; synaptic organization and stimulus coding; sensory perception, behavioral neuroscience and human psychophysics; neuroinflammation, autoimmunity, and neurodegeneration; the biology of substance abuse.
+The breadth of this program is depicted in a survey of the numerous topics covered by faculty research, which include: stem and precursor cell biology as it pertains to gliogenesis and neurogenesis in the developing nervous system; biochemistry and regulation of gene expression, signal transduction, and intracellular trafficking in neurons and glia; structure and function of voltage-sensitive ion channels; synthesis, storage and secretion of neuropeptides; neurotransmission and plasticity; synaptic organization and stimulus coding; sensory perception, behavioral neuroscience and human psychophysics; neuro-inflammation, autoimmunity, and neurodegeneration; the biology of substance abuse.

-Research pertaining to specific diseases or disorders include: substance abuse; stroke; epilepsy; multiple sclerosis; and deafness.
-Faculty and Program facilities provide students with the environment to perform the gamut of studies in this list.
+Research pertaining to specific diseases or disorders include: Alzheimer's disease, autism, substance abuse; stroke; epilepsy; multiple sclerosis; and deafness.
+Faculty and program facilities provide students with the environment to perform the gamut of studies in this list.